Salvadoran nationality law

 Salvadoran nationality law is regulated by the Constitution; the Legislative Decree 2772, commonly known as the 1933 Law on Migration, and its revisions; and the 1986 Law on Foreigner Issues.
 These laws determine who is, or is eligible to be, a citizen of El Salvador.
 The legal means to acquire nationality and formal membership in a nation differ from the relationship of rights and obligations between a national and the nation, known as citizenship.
 Salvadoran nationality is typically obtained either on the principle of jus soli, i.e. by birth in El Salvador; or under the rules of jus sanguinis, i.e. by birth abroad to a parent with Salvadoran nationality.
 It can also be granted to a citizen of any Central American state, or a permanent resident who has lived in the country for a given period of time through naturalization.

 Acquiring Salvadoran nationality

 Salvadorans may acquire nationality through birth or naturalization.
 Naturalization can be approved by application or by legislative decree.

-By birthright
+By birth

 The Salvadorian Constitution states that the following are Salvadorans by birth: